danialhbma/ITP-SE12-Power-Monitoring/m5stickc/README.md

 | USB Type-C Cable | - |

 ## M5StickC Setup
-This guide is based on the official M5Stack tutorial: https://docs.m5stack.com/en/quick_start/m5stickc/mpy
+This is the initial setup required when using new M5StickC devices.
+The guide is based on the official M5Stack tutorial: https://docs.m5stack.com/en/quick_start/m5stickc/mpy

 ### Install FTDI Driver
 The FTDI USB Serial Port driver helps operating systems communicate with USB Serial Port devices, which will be needed